THE VEGAN MOVEMENT

 ALL OF THIS SUFFERING AND VIOLENCE IS TOTALLY UNNECESSARY.
 There is no nutritional or biological requirement for humans to consume the flesh, organs, or bodily secretions of animals.
-Causing pain and suffering and slaughter for taste pleasure or convenience is not compassionate or morally defensible.
-How can you celebrate being free and independent while deliberately preventing others from having any freedom and independence at all, and forcing them to experience pain and misery and violence, for nothing more than your celebratory taste pleasure?
+Causing pain and suffering and slaughter for tradition or taste pleasure or convenience is not compassionate or morally defensible.
+How can you celebrate being free and independent while preventing others from having any freedom and independence at all, and forcing them to experience pain and misery and violence, for your holiday celebration?

 Please think about how grateful you are that you can celebrate being free and independent, and then open your heart to others.

 ‘80S MUSIC AND VEGANISM?!

 In 2016, I decided that I needed to come up with a unique and creative way to reach people with the vegan message, and I knew that somehow I would use ‘80s music to help the suffering animals.
 I had been unsuccessful in my personal life reaching friends and family with the vegan message.
 The people I cared about the most didn’t want to hear or think about all of the pain and suffering and violence that they cause animals.
 I thought...if I could come up with something fun and interesting that involves ‘80s music, then maybe people would be more open to the vegan message.

 I had always loved ‘80s music.
 And I knew that Bryan Adams was vegan, and of course Morrissey.
 Then I found out that Def Leppard’s guitarist Phil Collen was vegan.
 These three world-famous musicians whose music I loved as a teenager were speaking publicly about the animals and being vegan!
 And people love rock stars!
 I started searching for other ‘80s artists who were vegan.
 Richard Marx was vegan!
 Poison’s drummer Rikki Rockett was vegan!
 Stevie Wonder was vegan!
 I found many vegan quotes from all of these guys.
 And I knew that I had something.